PrismarineJS/node-minecraft-protocol/docs/API.md

 Called when a system chat message arrives.
 A system chat message is any message not sent by a player.
 The emitted object contains:
 * formattedMessage -- the chat message preformatted
-* positionid -- the chat type of the message.
+* positionId -- the chat type of the message.
 1 for system chat and 2 for actionbar

 See the [chat example](https://github.com/PrismarineJS/node-minecraft-protocol/blob/master/examples/client_chat/client_chat.js#L1) for usage.